Nanolx/NanoDroid/README.md

   * flashing the on-device Patcher zip
      * it also installs an addon.d script that auto re-patches the ROM upon update

-If you ROM is **odexed** read [this instructions](doc/DeodexServices.md) on how to deodex services.jar manually
+If your ROM is **odexed** read [this instructions](doc/DeodexServices.md) on how to deodex services.jar manually

-Both patchers support installing the patched `services.jar` into the following locations:
+The Patcher supports installing the patched `services.jar` into the following locations:
   * NanoDroid Magisk Module
   * NanoDroid-microG Magisk Module
   * directly into `/system`

-So you can use them regardless whether you're using NanoDroid or not.
+So you can use it regardless whether you're using NanoDroid or not.

 ##### microG Setup